Report cover image

 The exact cause of esophageal cancer is unknown; however, it is thought to be related to abnormalities (mutations) in the DNA of esophageal cells.
 The DNA of esophageal cancer cells frequently shows changes in many different genes; however, it is unclear if specific gene changes can be found in all esophageal cancers.

-DelveInsight’s “Esophageal Cancer – Epidemiology Forecast – 2034” report delivers an in-depth understanding of Esophageal Cancer, historical and forecasted epidemiology in the United States, EU4 (Germany, France, Italy, and Spain) and the United Kingdom, and Japan.
+DelveInsight’s “Esophageal Cancer – Epidemiology Forecast – 2034” report delivers an in-depth understanding of Esophageal Cancer historical and forecasted epidemiology in the United States, EU4 (Germany, France, Italy, and Spain) and the United Kingdom, and Japan.

-Esophageal Cancer Disease Understanding and Diagnostic Algorithm
+Esophageal Cancer: Disease Understanding

 Esophageal Cancer Overview

-Esophageal cancer develops when cancer cells form in the esophagus, a tube-like tissue that connects the throat and stomach.
 The esophagus transports food from the mouth to the stomach.
 The cancer begins in the esophagus’s inner layer and can spread to other layers of the esophagus and other organs of the body (metastasis).

 Typically, symptoms of esophageal cancer do not appear until the tumor has grown large enough to impede eating, swallowing, or digesting food.
 The most common symptom of esophageal cancer is difficulty swallowing, particularly a sensation that food is lodged in the throat; in some individuals, choking on food occurs.
 These symptoms develop with time, with greater discomfort while swallowing as the esophagus narrows due to cancer growth.